Greta Magnusson-Grossman: Early life and education

 Magnusson-Grossman was born Greta Magnusson on July 21, 1906 in Helsingborg, Sweden.

 Magnusson descended from a family of Swedish cabinetmakers, and was a woodworking apprentice at furniture manufacturer, Kärnans in Helsingborg after she graduated from Ebba Lundbergs Högre.
 During her apprenticeship in Helsingborg, she was the only female in the workshop.
 Grossman recognized the drawbacks of being a female artist and stated that she felt she had, "to be a step ahead or else".
 In 1928, Magnusson went on to study Furniture Design at Konstfack in Stockholm.
 She later studied architecture at the Royal Academy of Technology in Stockholm.

 In 1933, she won the Furniture Design award from the Swedish Society of Industrial Design, becoming the first woman to win the award.
 That same year, she married the British jazz musician and band leader Billy Grossman in 1933.
 They had no children.

 Career

 She was briefly employed by Westerberg's on Kungsgatan in Stockholm.

 In 1933, Grossman was awarded second prize in the "Combination Furniture" category of a furniture competition sponsored by the Stockholm Craft Association and become the first woman ever to win in the competition.

 Greta Magnusson Grossman established in the early 1930s her own firm "Studio" at Stureplan in Stockholm.
 There, she designed and produced furniture and accessories.

+She can be heard as a contestant on the 12th November 1952 edition of You Bet Your Life.